 GPs are excellent but there are not enough of them.
 GP appointments are short on time and not plentiful.
 GPs can barely cope with those on their list with a problem-they simply do not have time to talk to all the well patients on their list about how to avoid aging unnecessarily quickly or badly.

 You will not be able to get this information from health checks and health screening.

-Health checks and health screening as they are focused on detecting problems that you already have.
-They are not focused on the effect of aging on your body over the next 30-40 years.
+Health checks and health screening are focused on detecting problems that you already have.
+They are not really focused on the effect of aging on your body over the next 30-40 years.